 Editor, Eater Louisville

-Write 20 posts a week (more than 800 total) for the city’s go-to source of dining and nightlife news.
-Drew 100,000 page views and 42,000 unique visits in just its second full month; visits and page views have increased for six consecutive months.
-Attract readers by original reporting that is at the forefront of the news cycle, interpreting traffic metrics to inform content, monitoring online trends to develop local angles on national stories, and following search engine optimization best practices.
-Publish articles, maps, videos, slideshows, and curated content.
-Manage the site’s Facebook Fan Page and Twitter accounts, growing both from inception to more than 1,250 fans and 1,400 followers.
-Compile a weekly newsletter that reaches 2,000 subscribers.
-Assign and coordinate freelancers, managing a budget.
-Oversee an intern.
-Promote the site by recapping its top stories weekly on 89.3 WFPL (public radio) and monthly in Louisville Magazine.
+Wrote 20 posts a week (more than 900 total) for the city’s go-to source of dining and nightlife news.
+Drew 100,000 page views and 42,000 unique visits in just its second full month; visits and page views increased for seven consecutive months.
+Attracted readers by original reporting that was at the forefront of the news cycle, interpreting traffic metrics to inform content, monitoring online trends to develop local angles on national stories, and following search engine optimization best practices.
+Published articles, maps, videos, slideshows, and curated content.
+Managed the site’s Facebook Fan Page and Twitter accounts, growing both from inception to more than 1,4000 fans and 1,800 followers.
+Compiled a weekly newsletter that reaches 2,000 subscribers.
+Assigned and coordinated freelancers, managed a budget.
+Oversaw an intern.
+Promoted the site by recapping its top stories weekly on 89.3 WFPL (public radio) and monthly in Louisville Magazine.
 Won Society of Professional Journalists Louisville chapter’s award for best independent blog of 2012 and placed second for best website.

 Director of content and editorial strategy, Louisville.com

-Created and implement the editorial strategy for this hyperlocal, community-driven, entertainment news website that provides original digital content about a metropolitan area with 741,096 people.
+Created and implemented the editorial strategy for this hyperlocal, community-driven, entertainment news website that provides original digital content about a metropolitan area with 741,096 people.
 Compared to 2009, visits increased 131 percent in 2012 (665,000 to 1.54 million).
-It now ranks first in the market among both independent and locally owned websites, eighth out of all media websites.
+By the time I left, it ranked first in the market among both independent and locally owned websites, eighth out of all media websites.
 Won Society of Professional Journalists Louisville chapter’s award for best website of 2012.

 To achieve this growth, I